toosoon-dev/toosoon-ecs/docs/API.md

 ##### change(entity) <a id="system-change-method"></a>

+Called when an expected feature of the system is added or removed from the entity.

+- `entity`: Updated entity.
+- `[added]`: Component added to the entity.
+- `[removed]`: Component removed from the entity.

 ```ts
 System.change?(entity: Entity, added?: Component, removed?: Component): void;
 ```

 ##### update(time, delta, entity) <a id="system-update-method"></a>

+Called in updates, limited to the value set by the `frequency` property.

+- `time`: World current game time.
+- `delta`: Elapsed time since last update.
+- `entity`: Updated entity.

 ```ts
 System.update?(time: number, delta: number, entity: Entity): void;